amarburg/sierra_wireless_forward_port/README.md

 The Linux 3.8 kernel provides the *sierra* (no version number) and *sierra_net* (v2.0) drivers, but I was unable to get these drivers to enumerate the Aircard 320U.
-The tarball from Sierra lists *sierra* v.1.7.40 and *sierra_net* v.3.2.
-More importantly, out of the box the 3.0 Sierra code would not build under 3.8.x (changing USB APIs, I imagine).
+The tarball from Sierra lists *sierra* v.1.7.40 and *sierra_net* v.3.2, but out of the box the Sierra code would not build under kernel 3.8.x (changing USB APIs, I imagine).

-It seemed like a case of the kernel containing old code which was being ported forward with each new kernel rev, while the vendor gave updated code for an older kernel.
+It seemed like a case of the kernel containing old code which was being ported forward with each new kernel rev, while the vendor was providing updated code, but not keeping up with kernel dev.
 Seemed like a straightforward call to forward-port the driver, which you see here.

 I should disclaim I didn't do this using my deep knowledge of the Linux kernel APIs, but by a "monkey-see-monkey-do" port between the Sierra code and the current kernel code.
 It works for me, on Ubuntu 13.04, with an Aircard 320U.
 Maybe it will work for you too?

+I was briefly testing under Ubuntu 12.10, so I also ported to 3.6.
+I've also been able to use this code to run the Sierra on a RaspberryPi running Raspbian (kernel 3.6.y).
+Actually building the kernel modules was mildly inconvenient, instructions can be found on the internet.

 Instructions
 ------------